-- Slice the chicken and vegetables close to the same thickness, this will help everything to cook at the same time.
+- Same Thickness: Slice the chicken and vegetables close to the same thickness, this will help everything to cook at the same time.

-Can I make this in advance?
-Of course!
-The day before serving, you can slice the vegetables and chicken and prepare the marinade.
-Store them all in separate containers or ziplock bags in the fridge.
+Make ahead of time: The day before serving, you can slice the vegetables and chicken and prepare the marinade.
+Store them all in separate containers or Ziploc bags in the fridge.
 Then when you’re ready to cook, follow the normal instructions in the recipe.

-Can Chicken fajitas be frozen?
-Yes!
-This is great to have in the freezer for a quick and easy meal.
-Just prepare everything as instructed and then before baking it, simply put all the ingredients in a freezer safe ziploc bag and freeze for 2-3 months.
+To FREEZE, prepare everything as instructed and then before baking it, simply put all the ingredients in a freezer safe Ziploc bag and freeze for 2-3 months.
 When ready to serve, let it thaw in the fridge overnight.
 Then place the chicken and vegetables on a baking sheet and follow the normal cooking instructions listed in the recipe.
+This is great to have in the freezer for a quick and easy meal.

 Sheet Pan Chicken Fajitas Recipe

 - 3 tbsp lime juice

 - 1 tbsp chili powder

 - 3 cups bell peppers sliced (any combination of green, red, yellow or orange will work)